America’s Drug Problem

 But the truth of the matter is, cholesterol medication can be just as deadly as a bad batch of heroin if its makers and distributors don’t exercise great care.

 In fact, the vast majority of our problems with drugs stem from the use and abuse of prescription drugs.
-Boston dangerous drug lawyers at The Law Offices of Jeffrey S. Glassman are aware more people die from prescription drug overdoses annually than are killed in drunk driving accidents.
+Boston dangerous drug lawyers at Jeffrey Glassman Injury Lawyers are aware more people die from prescription drug overdoses annually than are killed in drunk driving accidents.

 The Journal of the American Medical Association reports the number of people over age 20 using a prescription drug now hovers around 60 percent – the highest ever.
 That means the majority of Americans are taking prescription drugs.
 That’s compared to the 8 percent who regularly use illegal drugs.

 Much of this is related to a rise in obesity, as the most commonly-prescribed drugs are for hypertension, diabetes and heart failure.
 Also, the aging population has placed an increased demand for drugs and new drugs are hitting the market all the time.Prescription Drug “Epidemic”

 Prescription drug abuse – particularly of pain medications – is also a major problem.